If you are changing platforms that are connected to Inventory Planner, we've put together a checklist to help transfer your information.

 Connect your new platform.

-After you create an account, connect your store by clicking 'Account' in the lower left corner, then 'Settings'.
+After you create an account, connect your store.

 To check your connections to ensure that the correct data is being pulled into Inventory Planner.
 Go to Account > Settings to see which sales channels are connected.